 December 20: Signed switch-hitting first baseman Carlos Santana to a 3 years/$60 million contract.

-March 12: The Phillies have signed right-hander Jake Arrieta to a 3 year/$75 million contract.
+March 12: Signed right-hander Jake Arrieta to a 3 year/$75 million contract.

 June 4: Selected Alec Bohm, a 21-year-old third baseman from Wichita State University, in the first round (No. 3 overall) of the 2018 First-Year Player Draft.